sjtu-marl/ZSC-Eval/README.md

 ## ⚒️ How to Extend ZSC-Eval to New Environments

 Firstly, the new environments should have consistent interfaces with those in [Gym](https://gymnasium.farama.org/).
+Then **2 key steps** are required for generating evaluation partners:

+- Design events that cover *common behaviors* in the new environment and implement event triggers for recording these events.
+- Implement reward calculation using linear combinations of event records and event weights, and design weights that cover *common preferences* in the new environment.

 We use GRF as an example to provide guidelines for including new environments in ZSC-Eval.